vip306/IDS-Module1-alt3-New/chapter8.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:4c6d0d3bc3
 ## 1. Scatterplot

+In this chapter we practice using basic plotting tools in R.

 We’re using the same dataset as we did in the chapter on `Sorting` - `RatPupWeight`.

 *** =instructions
-Store the value of the rats' weights in `weight`, and the number of pups per litter in `lsize`.
+- Store the value of the rats' weights in `weight`, and the number of pups per litter in `lsize`.

-Create a scatterplot of the weights of the ratpups with the size of the litter they were born in.
+- Create a scatterplot of the weights of the ratpups with the size of the litter they were born in.

 *** =hint